MR-VINODYOGI/MR-VINODYOGI/README.md

 - **LinkedIn:** [Vinod Yogi](https://www.linkedin.com/in/vinod-yogi)

 ## 💫 About Me:
-👋 Hello, I'm **Vinod Yogi**!
-I am a seasoned Java Developer with over two years plus of experience in developing both web and enterprise applications in the J2EE environment.
-I excel in using both traditional J2EE and modern Spring Boot frameworks to deliver robust, scalable solutions.
+👋 Hello, I'm **Vinod Yogi**!, a Java Developer with over two years of experience in J2EE and Spring Boot frameworks, specializing in scalable web and enterprise applications.
+Skilled in Java, JavaScript, SQL, microservices, and MVC architecture, with proficiency in tools and platforms like Docker, Kubernetes, Azure, and Firebase.

 ## 📚 Education:
 - **B.C.A** from DAVV, Indore